The overall diversity and richness of native species and communities in NSW remains under threat of further decline.

 - $4.5 million to improve the care of sick or injured koalas

-- $6.9 million to improve our knowledge of koalas, starting with the development of a statewide koala habitat information base
+- $6.9 million to improve knowledge about koalas, starting with the development of a statewide koala habitat information base

-- $5 million to deliver local actions to protect koala populations, including through the SoS program
+- $5 million to deliver local actions to protect koala populations, including through the Saving our Species program

 - $2 million to research impacts of natural hazards and weather events on koalas.